-- prefer examinations to coursework - are prepared to take an interest in current national news and international business news - want to learn how to analyse information effectively and suggest solutions to real business problems - enjoy putting 'theory concepts' into practice - are able to meet deadlines - have a good mathematical understanding - have a genuine interest in the business world
+- prefer examinations to coursework - are prepared to take an interest in current national and international business news - want to learn how to analyse information effectively and suggest solutions to real business problems - enjoy putting 'theory concepts' into practice - have a good mathematical understanding - have a genuine interest in the business world

-Chemistry

-Head of Department: Mrs G Harland
+Chemistry Head of Department: Mrs G Harland

-- ✓ Do you want to understand how chemicals react? - Are you looking for a course that allows you to challenge the way you think of the world around you? - ✓ Do you enjoy practical work?
+- ✓ Do you want to understand how chemicals react? - ✓ Are you looking for a course that allows you to challenge the way you think of the world around you? - ✓ Do you enjoy practical work?

-If the answer to these questions is yes, then Chemistry A level is for you!
+If the answer to these questions is yes, then Chemistry A Level is for you!